stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 documentation available, but it's a bit hard to follow as it assumes certain knowledge, here I try to fill in those gaps.

+ - Why are they needed and how do they work?
     - What are relocations?
     - What is TLS?
- - How do these progress from GCC to the Linker into our final executable?
+    - How do they look like? from GCC to the Linker into our final executable?

+ - How are they implemented?
+    - In GCC?
+    - In the Linker?
+    - in GLIBC?

 ![GCC and Linker](/content/2019/gcc-obj-ld.png)